carbon-footprint/carbon-footprint.github.io/_posts/2020-02-09-the-sunshine-state.md

 It is pitch black on Roma Street at 4 a.m. as we walk out of the station.
 Up and down the street, there's not another a soul to be seen.
 No cabs either, it seems.
-We go for a walk in seach of a taxi, picking a likely corner not far from the station, and soon land a big ol' fish: the maxi-cab.
+We go for a walk in search of a taxi, picking a likely corner not far from the station, and soon land a big ol' fish: the maxi-cab.
 Before we know it we're speeding towards our accommodation in Brisbane's West End and fumbling with the keys to our apartment.
 Luggage dumped at the door, we hit the hay and go back to sleep.
 The last thing we hear is the birdsong welcoming in the dawn.